Salesforce

 Protect the structure

-Verify the structure itself is correctly caulked and sealed to prevent air from leaking in or out.
+Verify the structure is correctly caulked and sealed to prevent air from leaking in or out.
 Voids, cracks, or openings around windows, doors, soffits, pipes, and vents can allow exhaust gas to be drawn into the structure.
-Some examples of entry points are described and included in, but not limited to, the table as shown in the installation manuals: How Do I Find a Copy of My Home Standby Generator Owner's Manual, Spec Sheets, or Installation Manual?
+Examples of entry points are described in, but not limited to, the table shown in the installation manuals: How Do I Find a Copy of My Home Standby Generator Owner's Manual, Spec Sheets, or Installation Manual?

-AWindows and doorsArchitectural details which can be (or are) opened to admit fresh air into the structure, including inoperable windows or doors.
+AWindows and doorsArchitectural details that can be (or are) opened to admit fresh air into the structure, including inoperable windows or doors.

-BGarage doorCO can leak into garage if door is open, or does not seal correctly when closed.
+BGarage doorCO can leak into the garage if the door is open or does not seal correctly when closed.

-CAttic ventAttic vents, ridge vents, and soffit vents can all admit generator exhaust.
+CAttic ventAttic vents, ridge vents, and soffit vents can admit generator exhaust.

-EFurnace intake / exhaust ventAir intake and exhaust pipes for furnace.
+EFurnace intake / exhaust ventAir intake and exhaust pipes for a furnace.

-FWall cracksIncludes (but not limited to) cracks in wall, foundation, seepage holes in brick/mortar, degraded or damaged brick/mortar, or air gaps around doors, windows, and pipes.
-See Protect the Structure.
+FWall cracksIncludes (but is not limited to) cracks in the wall or foundation, seepage holes in brick/mortar, degraded or damaged brick/mortar, or air gaps around doors, windows, and pipes.
+See Protect the structure.

-HAirflow restrictionsStructural features, including but not limited to: corners, alcoves, fences, courtyards, and areas with heavy vegetation can restrict correct airflow around unit.
-Exhaust gases can be collected in these areas.
+HAirflow restrictionsStructural features—including but not limited to corners, alcoves, fences, courtyards, and areas with heavy vegetation—can restrict proper airflow around the unit.
+Exhaust gases can collect in these areas.

-IMPORTANT NOTE: Mechanical and gravity outdoor air intake openings for HVAC supply air systems shall be located according to Section 401 in the ICC Mechanical Code.
-See ICC Mechanical Code for any additional requirements.
+Important note: Mechanical and gravity outdoor air intake openings for HVAC supply air systems shall be located according to Section 401 in the ICC Mechanical Code.
+See the ICC Mechanical Code for any additional requirements.

-KCO detectorSemi-permanently mounted device which detects carbon monoxide (CO) within the living area(s) of the structure.
+KCO detectorA permanently or semi-permanently mounted device that detects carbon monoxide (CO) within the living area(s) of the structure.

 What about other requirements and codes?